 Resources cannot be aligned to this standard, browse sub-standards to find lessons.

-Identifying characteristics of a neighborhood or community using resources such as road signs, landmarks, models, maps, photographs and mental mapping.
+Identifying characteristics of states, countries, and continents using resources such as landmarks, models, maps, photographs, atlases, internet, video, reference materials, GIS and mental mapping.

 Observing, comparing, and analyzing patterns of state, national, and global land use (e.g., agriculture, forestry, industry) to understand why particular locations are used for certain human activities.

 Locating the physical and political regions of the United States and the world (e.g., Plains, NE Coast, New England, South, West, etc.).